MolBIFFM/diana/README.md

 ```

 A protein-protein interaction between is associated with database-specific
-confidence scores. `"score"` refers to the combination of confidence scores.
+confidence scores. `"score"` refers to the average of confidence scores.

 ## Gene Ontology network